CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 </td>
 <td width="55%">

-As the PVC pipe is hammered into the ground, the sediment can become compacted, and this must be measured — it's the input the analysis uses to **decompact** the core later.
+As the PVC pipe is hammered into the ground, the sediment can become compacted.
+This can be accounted for when analyzing the data, but must be measured.

 With the tube fully inserted, measure the distance from the top of the PVC tube to the sediment surface on both the **outside** and the **inside** of the tube.
 The difference